 We know that you are more than a number.
 As parents of children with diabetes, we understand that blood glucose levels are only part of the story but we want you to be okay.
 We want to know that the readings are okay as well.

 We have watched you sleep and cried at all of the holes that we have put into your body just to keep you alive.

 Every night that we sat awake waiting for your blood glucose to rise or fall, we did from love and a need to keep you safe.

-When we nag at your for not testing, injecting or rotating sites it’s because we want you to have a long and healthy life.
+When we nag at you for not checking, injecting or rotating sites it’s because we want you to have a long and healthy life.

 It’s not that we love the sound of our own voices.
 It’s not that we think you don’t have a clue.
 As parents, we know that life happens and people forget.
 We just want to help.

-If you need us to, we will still help you with any care or night testing.
+If you need us to, we will still help you with any care or night checks.

 Ask.
 We might be out of practice but we are quick studies.
 We will help you anyway and any time that we can.
 It’s just what parents do.